NVIDIA/MatX/README.md

 MatX has been tested on and supports Pascal, Turing, Volta, and Ampere GPU architectures.
 Jetson products are supported with Jetpack 5.0 or above.

 **Note for CUDA 11.4**: A bug in libcuda++ that ships with CUDA 11.4 and below prevents MatX from compiling.
-This can be worked around by updating libcuda++ to at least version **1.7.0-ea**, or upgrade to CUDA 11.5.
+This can be worked around by updating libcuda++ to at least version **1.7.0-ea**, or upgrade to CUDA 11.5+.
+When building tests/examples directly the CMake file will grab the right version, but this can be overriden.

 **Note for CPU/Host support**: CPU/Host execution is considered beta.
 Only operator execution is supported right now, but no functions that require libraries (FFT/GEMM, etc).
 If you find a bug in an operator on CPU, please report it in the issues above.

 ## Installation